microhz/leetcode/README.md

-# leetcode
+# introduce
-record the perserve
+this repository record a young chinese